CSS-T Codes from Reed Muller Codes: Conclusions

-From Theorem 14, we have derived not only a meaningful classification for CSS-T codes of this type, but furthermore, as a corollary, a way to generate CSS-T codes which have their properties completely determined.
-Moreover, it gives a useful classification of which type of Reed-Muller codes would yield the most optimal results via this construction.
+From Theorem 14, we have derived not only a meaningful classification for CSS-T codes of this type but, furthermore, as a corollary, a mechanism for generating CSS-T codes that have their properties and parameters completely determined.
+Moreover, we give a useful classification of which type of Reed-Muller codes would yield optimal results via this construction.
+We want to thank Robert Calderbank and Narayanan Rengaswamy for their fruitful comments about this research.